Nash Rambler: Development

 Nash-Kelvinator's President George W. Mason saw that the company needed to compete more effectively and insisted a new car had to be different from the existing models in the market offered by the "Big Three" U.S. automakers.
-Mason also realized the basic problem that had eluded others trying to market smaller-sized cars to Americans: low price was not enough to sell in large volumes, but "also had to be big enough to appeal to families as their primary car."
+Mason also realized the fundamental problem that had eluded other automakers trying to market smaller-sized cars to Americans: low price was not enough to sell in large volumes, but "also had to be big enough to appeal to families as their primary car."
 Therefore, the Rambler was designed to be smaller than contemporary cars, yet still able to accommodate five passengers comfortably.
-Nash engineers had originally penned the styling during World War II.
+Nash engineers had initially penned the styling during World War II.

-The new model was the company's entry into the lower-price segment dominated by models from Chevrolet, Ford, and Plymouth.
+The new car was the company's entry into the lower-price segment dominated by Chevrolet, Ford, and Plymouth models.
 The Rambler was designed to be lighter and have smaller dimensions than the other popular cars.
-With a strategy of efficiency, Nash could save on materials in its production while owners would have better fuel economy compared to the other cars of the era.
+With a strategy focused on efficiency, Nash could save on materials in its production while owners would have better fuel economy than other cars of the era.
 The Nash Rambler rode on a 100 in wheelbase, and power came from Nash's proven 172.6 CID L-head (flathead) straight-6 cylinder engine that produced 82 hp.

-Following the design of the larger "senior" Nash models, the compact Rambler's styling was rounded in form and also had an envelope body – Nash's characteristic styling with fender skirts that also enclosed the front wheels.
-This design feature did not impair the car's cornering ability significantly.
+Following the design of the larger "senior" Nash models, the compact Rambler employed pontoon styling, with an overall rounded form that enveloped the body – and Nash's characteristic fender skirts also enclosing the front wheels.
+This front skirts did not impair the car's cornering ability significantly.

 The compact Rambler line was designed with several body styles, but the inaugural year was limited to a single model: a fully equipped 2-door fixed-profile convertible.
 The decision to bring the new car out first in a higher market segment with more standard features was a calculated risk by Mason.
 Foremost in this strategy was the need to give the new Rambler a positive public image.
 Mason knew the car would fail if seen by the public as a "cheap little car".
 This was confirmed in small car comparisons in the media that described the "well-equipped and stylish, the little Rambler is economical and easy to drive" with no "stripped-down" versions, but available in only high-end convertible, station wagon, or hardtop (no "B-pillar") body styles.
-He knew what Crosley was just finding out with its line of mini cars, and what the Henry J would teach Kaiser Motors; namely, that Americans would rather buy a nice used car than a new car that is perceived as inferior or substandard.
+He knew what Crosley was finding out with its line of mini cars, and what the Henry J would teach Kaiser Motors; namely, that Americans would rather buy a nice used car than a new car that is perceived as inferior or substandard.